giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

 ## Default policies

-You can create default policies for a namespace by creating a NetworkPolicy that select all Pods as follows:
+You can create default policies for a namespace by creating a NetworkPolicy that selects all Pods as follows:

 ```yaml
 apiVersion: networking.k8s.io/v1